Fatuma Roba

 Fatuma Roba (ፋጡማ ሮባ; born 18 December 1973) is an Ethiopian long-distance runner, best known for being the first African woman to win a gold medal in the women's Olympic marathon race, at the 1996 Atlanta Olympics, and for winning three successive Boston Marathons.

 Early life

 Fatuma Roba was born on 18 December 1973 in Bekoji, Ethiopia.
+She came from a Moslem family of Oromo origin.
 As Fatuma grew up, there were no female role models in long distance running within Ethiopia, only Abebe Bikila.
 While Fatuma was at school, she was not encouraged to run but decided to continue regardless.
 She was coached by Sentayehu Eshetu, who had previously worked with athletes such as Derartu Tulu.